medeiros-erika/medeiros-erika/README.md

 💻 &nbsp;I'm a analytics engineer at XP Inc. <a href="https://www.xpinc.com/">@XPInc.</a> \
 🎓&nbsp;I graduated form <a href="http://cca.unb.br/">@UnB.</a>, Brasil (Accounting 📈, Batch of 2018).\
-💡&nbsp; I'm always learning more about Data & Analytics to generate data-driven insights and results for business.\
+💡&nbsp; I'm a Finance professional and a Data & Analytics Engineer.
+I'm always learning more about Data & Analytics to generate data-driven insights and results for business with focus on good data quality and data governance.
+.\
 ✉️ &nbsp;You can email me at ems.erikamedeiros@gmail.com.
 I'll try to respond as soon as possible!

 **My skills include**